 Take a picture of the finished board to share with the class digitally, or post the assembled poster.
 This is a group reflection of the importance of play for human flourishing.

-Leave the image of the finished board where the students can see it daily, particularly as they work through the last two activities.
+Leave this image where the students can see it daily, particularly as they work through the last activity.